dale3h/hassctl/README.md

 ## Updating

-To update `hassctl` to the latest version, simply run `hassctl update`
+To update `hassctl` to the latest stable version, run `hassctl update` or `hassctl update master` To update `hassctl` to the latest dev version, run `hassctl update dev`

 ## Usage